Camden School for Girls

 The Camden School for Girls (CSG) is a comprehensive secondary school for girls, with a co-educational sixth form, in the London Borough of Camden in north London.
 It has about one thousand students of ages eleven to eighteen, and specialist-school status as a Music College.
 The school has long been associated with the advancement of women's education.

 History

 Founded in 1871 by the suffragist Frances Mary Buss, who also founded North London Collegiate School, the Camden School for Girls was one of the first girls' schools in England.
 Although not a fee-paying school by then, girls in the mid-20th century wore a traditional uniform of dark green, with blue and green striped ties.
 The blazer badge showed a type of ancient sailing ship called a 'buss' to commemorate the founder's surname, with the motto "Onwards and Upwards".
-No entry exams were held, in its pre-comprehensive era; however, entrance was by interview.
+In its pre-comprehensive era it was a grant aided grammar school, and girls needed to pass the eleven-plus exam and be interviewed by the headmistress.
+The grant aided status gave it independence, but it had no endowments, unlike its sister school the North London Collegiate.